EverardoG/warmup_project/README.md

 In `scripts`, you'll find all the scripts relevant to this project.
 In `bags`, you'll find a `README.md` linking to a Google Drive Folder with the relevant ROS bags.

-In this write-up, you'll find detailed explanations of each behavior that I implemented.
+In this write-up, you'll find detailed explanations of each behavior that I implemented, as well as a brief overview of my software architecture, and a reflection on the project.
+The behaviors include teleop, driving in a square, wall following, human following, obstacle avoidance, and a fun bonus behavior.

 ## Robot Teleop
 ### Objective